RedVoxInc/Skyfall/README.md

 ### 1. Download the RedVox Skyfall data
 To begin, download the Skyfall dataset from [the Redvox website](https://redvox.io/#/reports/3f3f).
-Next to "Additional Products", you will a link to download the data.
+Next to "Additional Products", you will find a link to download the data.
 A zip file will start to download.

 Visit [RedVox](https://www.redvoxsound.com/) for more information on infrasound collection with a smartphone.